WGHT

-WGHT (1500 kHz AM) is a radio station owned by the Borough of Pompton Lakes, New Jersey and licensed to serve the same municipality.
+WGHT (1500 AM) is a radio station owned by the Borough of Pompton Lakes, New Jersey and licensed to serve the same municipality.

-The station simulcasts Warwick, New York station WTBQ's full-service format, and is a "daytimer" signing on at dawn and off at dusk, to protect other stations on the 1500 kHz frequency, i.e. clear-channel stations.
+The station simulcasts Warwick, New York station WTBQ's full-service radio format, and is a "daytimer" signing on at dawn and off at dusk, to protect other stations on the 1500 kHz frequency, i.e. clear-channel stations.

 History

 Original WKER era

 WGHT originally signed on as WKER, with FCC records showing WKER's license being granted as of May 27, 1965, and with station call letters representing its founder, Bob Kerr.
 Kerr published an industry guide called the KERRadio Album Digest, and provided syndicated programming to stations in the US and Canada.
 As a result his station, WKER served as a test market station for the nearby, much larger, New York City market in the 1960s.
 The station initially ran a top-40 format that included local news.
 In 1964 WKER hired Tom Niven from WCHA in Chambersburg, Pennsylvania.
-When Bob Kerr died, Tom Niven and office manager Lee Novak became the station’s owners in 1982, until the station was sold to John Silliman's Mariana Broadcasting in 1993, when Bob Kerr's estate sold the radio station.
+When Bob Kerr died, Tom Niven and office manager Lee Novak became the station's owners in 1982, until the station was sold to John Silliman's Mariana Broadcasting in 1993, when Bob Kerr's estate sold the radio station.
 Silliman was formerly an on-air personality at various other radio stations over the years.
 Upon taking ownership, Silliman applied for a call sign change to WGHT which stood for "Gold HiTs", with the station tagline "Gold Hits 1500.
 This application was accepted by the FCC on August 6, 1993.